missystem/422gpx/README.md

                 *** every data point that has the same street as the one before and after it → you can eliminate it!*
             ** or could be something different, e.g. sample every 30 seconds
         * GOAL -> eliminate unnecessary points + add street names!!
-        * Assignment : Xuehai
+        * Assignment : Xuehai & Missy

     3. Generate_directions (filtered pandas dataframe) -> csv file
         * generates turn-by-turn directions as a text file ** calculates distance between each turn (UTM) ** determines if it's a left or right turn (or straight ahead, but the street name changed ** writes this information to a csv file
-        * Assignment : Missy & Lindsay
+        * Assignment : Lindsay
-        * This will be the most challenging part of the project so we assigned two people to it.
+        * the most challenging part, other people join in after finish their own parts

-  Rough Timeline:
-    Donna will make a rough schedule by Monday and we'll revise or approve it on Monday.

-  Other Notes:
-    * Donna will also make a fake-sample dataframe and send it to everyone by Monday so everyone can start their work.
-    * Until monday: each person will research their work as they're waiting for Donna to send the dataframe.

     -------------------------------------------------------------------------------------